 There used to be a time when information was on case cards, in shoe boxes, and property details stayed on fiche.
 Investigative research was slow, time-consuming, and labor-intensive.
 Investigators could spend an entire day on the road and accomplish nothing.
 Big data research has relegated this antiquated system to the past.

 Contemporary Investigation Professionals Source Data Effectively

 Investigators are of integral importance in the criminal justice system.
-They provide services that include surveillance, skip tracing, asset investigation, pre-employment screening, the process of service, and accident scene investigations.
+They provide services that include surveillance, skip tracing, asset investigation, the process of service, and accident scene investigations.
 As life is moving faster, the contemporary professional has to remain on the cutting edge of data collection, too.